ASAxLab/asaxlab.github.io/_portfolio/b_saag.md

 The awareness emerges from relating knowledge about the environment, human goals, and objectives.
 Accordingly, the SAc will mimic this process artificially through a novel integration of four functional modules responsible for perception, situation recognition, intention recognition, and projection.
 The SAc outputs a situation-action space considering the user preferences, goals, and intentions used as input for decision-making.

+The project aims for both short-term scientific and long-term industrial and societal impact.
+It is revealed as a human assistance system prototype for complex situations.
+In addition, it has concrete contributions to artificial situation awareness to be published in academic venues covering human-computer interaction, situation awareness, and AR games.
+The most immediate societal impact of the developed SAc will probably be embedded in persuasive technologies for reaching long-term behavioral change for individuals and society in the areas of healthcare, safety, and climate change.

 {:.list-inline}
 - Date:
 - Contributors: